dotnet/designs/proposed/resource-limit.md

 endpoints.MapGet("/acquire", async context =>
 {
-    // Check limiter using `Acquire` that should complete immediately using (var resource = limiter.Acquire(context, 1))
+    // Check limiter using `Acquire` that should complete immediately using var resource = limiter.Acquire(context, 1);
-    {
     if (resource.IsAcquired)
     {
         // Resource was successfully obtained, the using block ensures
         // that the resource is released upon processing completion. await context.Response.WriteAsync("Hello World!");
     }
     else
     {
         // Resource could not be obtained, send 429 response context.Response.StatusCode = StatusCodes.Status429TooManyRequests;
         return;
-        }
     }
 }
 ```